Tamschi/flourish/flourish/README.md

 let (_source, _source_cell) = reactive_cell.as_source_and_cell();
 ```

-Additionally, inside `flourish::raw`, you can find constructor functions for unpinned raw signals that enable composition with data-inlining.
+Additionally, inside `flourish::raw`, you can find constructor functions for unpinned unmanaged signals that enable composition with data-inlining.

 ## Linking signals